|

 feature to prevent current drain through the battery charger

 electronics.
-We also have a 30-amp, six circuit 110-volt system with circuit-breakers for the main and four
+We also have a 30-amp, six circuit 110-volt system with circuit-breakers for the main and four circuits.
+Two of the circuits are for the galley; a

-the galley; a third circuit powers three outlets in the main cabin.
+third circuit powers three outlets in the main cabin.
 The fourth circuit is the battery charger;

 two additional circuits are unused. |